2000 NCAA Division I men's basketball championship game

 The 2000 NCAA Division I men's basketball championship game was the finals of the 2000 NCAA Division I men's basketball tournament and it determined the national champion for the 1999–2000 NCAA Division I men's basketball season.
 The game was played on April 3, 2000, at the RCA Dome in Indianapolis, Indiana, and matched No. 1-seeded Michigan State against No. 5-seeded Florida.

 The Spartans defeated the Gators, who were appearing in their first championship game, 89–76, earning the Spartans their second national championship.
-As of 2025, this is the last time a team from the Big Ten won the national championship.
+This was the last time a team from the Big Ten won the national championship until rival Michigan did so in 2026.

 Participants

 Florida Gators

 The Gators were the SEC regular season champions, winning a share of the title with a 12–4 conference record.
 They earned a No. 5 seed in the NCAA Tournament where they advanced to the Final Four and then made the school's first ever appearance in the NCAA championship game where they lost to Michigan State.